Interior Designer Cost London-An Honest Guide to Fees and What to Expect

 How Interior Designers in London Structure Their Fees

-There is no single standard, and that is the first thing worth understanding.
-Different designers use different models — and sometimes a combination of several.
+There’s no single standard, and that’s the first thing worth understanding.
+Different designers use different models – and sometimes a combination of several.
 What follows are the three most common approaches.

 Fixed Fee Based on Scope – The Clearest Model